hasankoman/automator-hub/README.md

 # Authomation Manager

 This project is a Nuxt 3 application designed to automate README updates for GitHub repositories.
 It allows users to connect their GitHub account, select repositories, and then trigger either a manual or automated README update.
-The automated update feature (premium) will monitor for changes and update the README accordingly (this functionality is not fully implemented in the provided code).
+The automated update feature (premium) will monitor for changes and update the README accordingly (this functionality is not fully implemented in the provided code). trigger

 ## Project Structures